2050plus/2050plus/doc/veka_starter.rst

 1. Get the model
     * Clone the git repository from `GitHub <https://github.com/2050plus/2050plus>`_.
+    * Install your environment using `envs` folder (latest data were produced with `envs/environment.aws_r6a.12xlarge.yaml`).
+A detailed installation guide is available in the `PyPSA-Eur documentation <https://pypsa-eur.readthedocs.io/en/latest/installation.html>`_.
+    * Optimisation has been done using Gurobi (commercial solver).
+HiGHS is a good open source alternative.
+Other alternatives are listed in the `PyPSA-Eur documentation <https://pypsa-eur.readthedocs.io/en/latest/installation.html#install-a-solver>`_.

 2. Run the model
     * Use snakemake using the following command